Soleil Moon Frye: Acting

 Immediately upon Punky Brewster's end, Frye landed the lead role in the ABC sitcom pilot Cadets, which aired as a summer special on September 25, 1988.
 The pilot, however, was not picked up.
 In 1989, Frye hosted the syndicated weekly talk/variety show Girl Talk.
 Based on the board game of the same name, Frye shared hosting duties with Sarah Michelle Gellar and Rod Brogan.
-The series was cancelled after one season.
+The series was canceled after one season.
 In 1990, she appeared in the Rodney Dangerfield sitcom pilot ...Where's Rodney?, but this was not picked up as a series, either.

-During the 1990s, Frye guest-starred on several television series, including The Wonder Years, Saved by the Bell, and Friends, and voiced characters for the animated series Tiny Toon Adventures, The Ren and Stimpy Show, and The Cartoon Cartoon Show(namely, the Johnny Bravo pilot episode).
+During the 1990s, Frye guest-starred on several television series, including The Wonder Years, Saved by the Bell, and Friends, and voiced characters for the animated series Tiny Toon Adventures, The Ren & Stimpy Show, and The Cartoon Cartoon Show (namely, the Johnny Bravo pilot episode).
 In addition to her television work, Frye has appeared in the films The Liars' Club (1993) and Pumpkinhead II: Blood Wings (1995) and in stage productions of Orestes, I Murdered My Mother and The Housekeeper.

 From 2000 to 2003, Frye played the character of Roxie King in the last few seasons of Sabrina, the Teenage Witch, with her longtime friend and series producer Melissa Joan Hart.
 During the run of Sabrina, she voiced Zoey Howzer in the Disney Channel series The Proud Family and the series' 2005 television movie.
 She reprised the role in the revival series The Proud Family: Louder and Prouder.

 In 2005, she voiced Jade, a Bratz character in the direct-to-video release Bratz Rock Angelz.
-She also voiced the character for the television series, and the video games Bratz Rock Angelz (2005), Bratz: Forever Diamondz (2006), and Bratz: The Movie (2007) and the follow up movies until Bratz: Fashion 4 Passion - Diamondz.
+She also voiced the character for the television series, and the video games Bratz Rock Angelz (2005), Bratz: Forever Diamondz (2006), and Bratz: The Movie (2007) and the follow-up movies until Bratz: Fashion 4 Passion - Diamondz.
 From 2010 to February 2013, Frye voiced Aseefa in the animated series Planet Sheen.